Find more information about how and when you can share your research.

 - Council on Undergraduate Research (CUR): CUR is a non-profit organization based in the United States that supports and encourages undergraduate research opportunities.
 While most of their activities focus on faculty and institutional development, they sponsor two annual student events that offer undergraduates the opportunity to present their research, the National Conference on Undergraduate Research and Posters on the Hill.

 - Web Guide to Undergraduate Research (WebGURU) (comprehensive guide for undergraduate research in the USA).
-Includes general information on Getting Started, including selecting an advisor and questions to ask.
+Includes general information on Getting Started, including selecting a supervisor, who is called an advisor in the US, and questions to ask.